 - Healthcare Management: Healthcare is a sector with growing job demand, and that includes positions for business leaders who specialize in heading up medical organizations.

 - Nursing: A four-year degree program in nursing provides excellent preparation for becoming a licensed registered nurse (RN) and, if desired, continuing your advanced education in nursing.

 These degrees are widely available from online schools in South Carolina, and they can lead to promising career options in interesting fields

 Overview of Higher Education in South Carolina

-South Carolina is home to 67 degree-granting institutions, according to a 2018-2019 report by the National Center for Education Statistics (NCES).
-Of these, 33 are public schools, 23 are private non-profit schools, and 11 are private for-profit schools.
+South Carolina is home to 62 degree-granting institutions, according to the data provided by the NCES.
+Of these, 33 are public schools, 23 are private non-profit schools and 6 are private for-profit schools.